ljvmiranda921/calamanCy/README.md

 Below are lightweight utility classes for users who are not familiar with spaCy's primitives.
 They are only useful for inference and not for training.
-If you wish to train on top of these calamanCy models (e.g., text categorization, task-specific NER, etc.), we advice you to follow the standard [spaCy training workflow](https://spacy.io/usage/training).
+If you wish to train on top of these calamanCy models (e.g., text categorization, task-specific NER, etc.), we advise you to follow the standard [spaCy training workflow](https://spacy.io/usage/training).

 General usage: first, you need to instantiate a class with the name of a model.